Architectural Studies BS

 Because Drexel University offers three programs with "architecture" in their titles, it is useful to point out the significant differences between them:

 - Architects design buildings to meet people's spatial, organizational, and aesthetic needs; they also coordinate the building design process.
-All states, the District of Columbia, and three U.S. territories (Guam, Puerto Rico, and the U.S. Virgin Islands) require individuals to be licensed (registered) before they may call themselves architects or contract to provide architectural services.
+All states, the District of Columbia, and three U.S. territories (Guam, Puerto Rico, and the U.S. Virgin Islands) require individuals to be licensed (registered) before they may call themselves architects or be contracted to provide architectural services.
 Many architecture school graduates work in the field even though they are not licensed or while they are in the process of becoming licensed, but they may not call themselves an architect.

 A licensed architect is required to take legal responsibility for all work.
 Licensure requirements usually include: